HigherOrderCO/HVM/README.md

 Language
 --------

-HVMC is a low-level compile target for high-level languages.
+HVM is a low-level compile target for high-level languages.
 It provides a raw syntax for wiring interaction nets.
 For example:

 ```javascript